w3f/polkadot-wiki-old/docs/polkadot/node/governance/index.md

 ![](../../../img/governance/approval-vote.png)

  At genesis, there will be 6 to 12 seats to start.
 All stakeholders are free to signal their approval (or not) of any of the registered candidates.
 For every two weeks, one of those seats is up for election and increase over the course of 9 months to 24 people (roughly one extra individual coming on every two weeks).
 All members have a fixed term (1 year).
-Council members can be removed early only by a referendum.
+Council members can be removed early only by a referenda.

 To elect a new council member, Polkadot employs `approval voting` method to allow token holders that choose a list of candidates they want to support in equal weight and the one with the most approval votes wins the election, while top-N runners-up remain on the candidates' list for next election.